Mandelbrot set image very small Mohammed.Amin.com

 The other reason, lifestyle, we can do something about.

-You can guess with almost 100% accuracy what food will be served to you if you attend an Asian wedding or other function.
+You can guess with almost 100% accuracy what food and soft drinks will be served to you if you attend an Asian wedding or other function.

 Eating like this occasionally hurts nobody; eating like that every day is a recipe for heart disease, diabetes and early death; something I have sadly seen too often with friends and relatives.
 When we were poor Indian farmers, meat was a rare treat, and we worked off the calorie input with hard manual labour.
 Now we don't; instead we get sick, or die without warning from a heart attack or stroke.